-CAISI Blog / Benchmark Series
+CAISI Field Notes / Benchmark Series

 The market has plenty of agent demos and not nearly enough evaluation language.
-Buyers are being asked to compare products that can change code, systems, and delivery workflows without a stable way to talk about action risk, control quality, proof quality, or pilot design.
+Evaluators are being asked to compare products that can change code, systems, and delivery workflows without a stable way to talk about action risk, control quality, proof quality, or pilot design.
 This five-part series is our attempt to make that language more usable.

 CAISI already has one case-study series, one report-interpretation series, and two implementation series.
 This collection does something different.
-It turns the lessons from those measured artifacts into a buying and pilot language other teams can use internally.
+It turns the lessons from those measured artifacts into a evaluation and pilot language other teams can use internally.

 OpenClaw already gives us a clean example of runtime control efficacy: stop behavior, non-executable outcomes, destructive-action blocking, and evidence verification.
 The sprawl report already gives us a clean example of approval opacity and evidence weakness in public artifacts.
 What the market still lacks is a simple, reusable vocabulary that says which scenarios to test, which metrics to compare, and what evidence needs to exist before a team should trust a tool near a real write path.